 TaxAct® customers can enter multiple Form 1099-B Proceeds From Broker and Barter Exchange Transactions quickly and easily by importing a CSV (comma separated values) file.
 This feature is available in TaxAct Premier+ and above.
-See Entering in Program - Form 1099-B for manual entry instructions.
+If you want to enter the information manually, go to our Entering in Program - Form 1099-B FAQ.

-In order to import transactions, you will need to obtain a spreadsheet file from your broker (or create one of your own) and save it to your computer.
+In order to import transactions, you will need to obtain a spreadsheet file from your broker (or create one of your own) and save it on your computer.
 If you use Microsoft Excel or Open Office to open files, you must convert the spreadsheet file to CSV format, and then import that file into TaxAct.
-For an example, see the following sample CSV:

 To import a CSV file into your TaxAct return:

 - From within your TaxAct return (Online or Desktop), click Federal (on smaller devices, click in the top left corner of your screen, then click Federal).